CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/Virtualization-Integrations/OVSDB-Server-High-Availability.md

 1. On the switch where you want to run the active OVSDB server, run the `vtep-bootstrap` command with these options:

     - `db_ha active` specifies that the OVSDB server on this switch is the *active* server.
-    - `db_ha_vip` is any unused IP address in the subnet used by the peerlink control subinterface (4094 is typically used).
-This creates a /32 route that can be reached from either MLAG switch (`169.254.0.11:9998` in the example below).
+    - `db_ha_vip` is any unused IP address in the subnet that the peerlink control subinterface (4094) uses.
+This creates a /32 route that either MLAG switch can reach (`169.254.0.11:9998` in the example below).
     - `db_ha_repl_sv` specifies the IP address of the **active** OVSDB server (`169.254.0.9:9999` in the example command below).
 The standby OVSDB server uses this IP address to synchronize the database.
-    - `controller_port` is the port used to communicate with the NSX controller.
+    - `controller_port` is the port that communicates with the NSX controller.
     - `controller_ip` is the IP address of the NSX controller (192.168.100.17 in the example command below).
     - The ID for the VTEP (`vtep7` in the example command below).
     - The datapath IP address of the VTEP (`172.16.20.157` in the example command below).
 This is the VXLAN anycast IP address.
     - The IP address of the management interface on the switch (`192.168.100.157` in the example command below).
-This interface is used for control traffic.
+Control traffic uses this interface.

       ```
       cumulus@switch:~$ vtep-bootstrap  --db_ha active  --db_ha_vip 169.254.0.11:9998  --db_ha_repl_sv 169.254.0.9:9999 --controller_ip 192.168.100.17 vtep7 172.16.20.157 192.168.100.157